Google Logo

 Liability insurance

 Motocross riders are not only concerned with their own well-being.
-There are also the riders around you to consider and accidents can involve several people.
+There are also the riders around you to consider, and accidents can involve several people.
 In these cases, you will benefit from liability protection.
 It helps cover you against any legal costs accrued if you are found responsible for causing injury to another rider or damaging property.
 Many specialist motocross policies will include liability cover, particularly those aimed at riders participating in events and competitions.

 Protect your income